vabarbosa/tfjs-model-playground/image-segmenter/README.md

 #### Source

-The [pre-trained model](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/deeplab/deeplabv3_mnv2_pascal_trainval_2018_01_29.tar.gz) used is taken from the [MAX Image Segmenter](https://github.com/IBM/MAX-Image-Segmenter).
+The [pre-trained model](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/deeplab/deeplabv3_mnv2_pascal_trainval_2018_01_29.tar.gz) used is taken from the [Model Asset Exchange](https://developer.ibm.com/code/exchanges/models) (MAX).

-To get familiar with the MAX Image Segmenter model follow its instructions to deploy it to Docker or Kubernetes.
+To try out the [MAX Image Segmenter](https://github.com/IBM/MAX-Image-Segmenter) follow its instructions to deploy it to Docker or Kubernetes.

-Alternatively, the MAX Image Segmenter model can be run in a Jupyter environment by launching the notebook provided in this directory.
+Alternatively, the MAX Image Segmenter model can be run in a Jupyter environment by launching the notebook (`max-image-segmenter.ipynb`) provided in this repository.

 #### Output